bstefanescu/qutejs/web/doc/docs/directives/if.md

 The if directive supports 2 attributes:
 * **value** - *required* - define the conditional expression (which will be evaluated in the current model context).
 * **x-change** - *optional* - listener function which will be invoked when the if expression changes.
-	The listener will be called in the context of the ViewModel containing the **if** directive (the `this` variable will point to the container component instance) and the current state (true of false) will be passed as the first argument.
+	The listener will be called in the context of the ViewModel containing the **if** directive (the `this` variable will point to the container component instance) and the active if branch index (0 for the if branch, 1 - for the next else-if branch, and so on) will be passed as the first argument.
+If no if branch is active then -1 is passed as argument (this happens when you are not using an `else` statement and any of the if conditions are met).

 	The first time the **if** directive is rendered the listener will not be notified.